+Prior to July 2016, we were focused on developing the C-Pulse Heart Assist System for treatment of Class III and ambulatory Class IV heart failure.
 In August 2016, we acquired the Aquadex Business from a subsidiary of Baxter International, Inc. ("Baxter"), a global leader in the hospital products and dialysis markets.

-On September 29, 2016, we announced a strategic refocus of our near-term strategy that included halting clinical evaluations of our neuromodulation technology to fully focus our resources on our recently acquired Aquadex Business, taking actions to reduce our cash burn in connection with such strategic refocus, and reviewing potential strategic alliances and financing alternatives.
+In September 2016, we announced a strategic refocus of our strategy that included halting all clinical evaluations of the C-Pulse related technology to fully focus our resources on our recently acquired Aquadex Business.